WICG/manifest-incubations/user-preferences-explainer.md

 ### `ManifestOverride` Object

 The `ManifestOverride` is a generic object that contains a subset of redefined manifest properties appropriate to the context (e.g. `user_preferences`) in which the `ManifestOverride` is being used.
-The properties which may be redefined in the ManifestOverride object depends on the context (e.g. `user_preferences`).
+The properties which may be redefined in the `ManifestOverride` object depend on the context (e.g. `user_preferences`).
 Any properties not allowed within the context will be ignored.
 The redefined fields override the values set in the root of the manifest.

 For the `user_preferences` member, the acceptable keys for the `ManifestOverride` include: